12.2 Common Disorders and Disabilities in Children and Adolescents

 It is important to ask children and adolescents who are withdrawn or sad about self-harm risks.
 Adolescents may perceive a single disappointment (such as a relationship break-up) as so catastrophic they feel suicidal or begin to hurt themselves.[40]

 The cause of depression is not always known.
 Depression can be hereditary but can also be situational or environmental.
 Some causes of depression are increased stress, death of a family member or close friend, social media, and bullying.
-Having other conditions such as attention problems, learning disorders, anxiety, or conduct disorders create a higher risk for depression.[36]
+Having other conditions such as attention problems, learning disorders, anxiety, or conduct disorders create a higher risk for depression.[41].
+Potential causes can be categorized as the following:

 Treatment of Depressive Disorders in Children and Adolescents